magwenelab/CodeStarterKit/ssh_keys.md

 - Click "Add Key".

 ## Set up a nickname for a server
-Make a text file named `config` in the path `~/.ssh/` with the following content, changing the appropriate stuff:
+Make a text file named `config` in the path `~/.ssh/` with the following content, changing the appropriate stuff and remove all the comments:
 ~~~
 Host *
     AddKeysToAgent yes